 "A stunning mix of political thriller and meticulous scholarship."--Mark Lewis Taylor, Princeton Theological Seminary

-"An unfamiliar yet thoroughly convincing account of a series of crediotable decisions of John F. Kennedy--at odds with his initial Cold War stance--that earned him the secret distrust and hatred of hard-liners among the Joint Chiefs of Staff and the CIA."--Daniel Ellsberg, author, Secrets: A Memoir of the Vietnam War and the Pentagon Papers
+"An unfamiliar yet thoroughly convincing account of a series of creditable decisions of John F. Kennedy--at odds with his initial Cold War stance--that earned him the secret distrust and hatred of hard-liners among the Joint Chiefs of Staff and the CIA."--Daniel Ellsberg, author, Secrets: A Memoir of the Vietnam War and the Pentagon Papers

 "Douglass writes with moral force, clarity, and the careful attention to detail that will make JFK and the Unspeakable a sourcebook for many years to come, for it provides us with the stubborn facts needed to rebuild a constitutional democracy within the United States."--Marcus Raskin, co-founder, Institute for Policy Studies

-"This book should be required reading for every American citizen."--Richard Falk, Milbank Professor of International Law Emeritus, Princeton University
+"Should be required reading for every American citizen."--Richard Falk, Milbank Professor of International Law Emeritus, Princeton University

 “Right now, I ask all of you—please, please, read JFK and the Unspeakable!
 I cried all night reading it, and didn’t sleep a wink.
 It is a book that could make us stand up and change the world, right now.
 Maybe we can save the world before it blows up.
 Really.”—Yoko Ono